 The culinary landscape in New York City is dotted with all kinds of establishments like fast-food outlets, 24-hour delis, mid-range restaurants, chain restaurants, steakhouses, and upscale restaurants like Per Se where dinners cost upwards of $250 per head.
 All these restaurants are subject to periodic checks by food inspectors who have no qualms in shutting down a restaurant if it has significantly violated health and safety regulations.

 New York City is also home to a large immigrant and foreign population, which is made up of various nationalities and accordingly it has a vast number of ethnic restaurants (Thai, Chinese, Japanese, Indian, Vietnamese, Korean, Ethiopian, African, Caribbean, British) which cater to their populations and New Yorkers alike.

-The city has a vibrant street food culture which is dominated by street cart vendors who sell various different kinds of meals (gyros, rice based meals, coffee and bagels).
-These street cart vendors are licensed vendors who are allowed to setup their carts at designated spots on certain streets throughout the city.
+The city has a vibrant street food culture that is dominated by street cart vendors who sell various different kinds of meals (gyros, rice-based meals, coffee, and bagels).
+These street cart vendors are licensed vendors who are allowed to set up their carts at designated spots on certain streets throughout the city.
 These carts are largely operated and owned by members of New York City’s large immigrant community but nowadays their territory is being invaded by young enthusiastic ‘chefs’ who retail gourmet foods like artisan ice cream and Belgian waffles from their carts.
-Every year New Yorkers nominate their favorites street cart vendors for the annual ‘vendy awards’ which are judged by panel of celebrity judges (http://streetvendor.org/vendys/).
+Every year New Yorkers nominate their favorites street cart vendors for the annual ‘Vendy awards’ which are judged by a panel of celebrity judges (http://streetvendor.org/vendys/).